 California DMV Learners Permit

-The California DMV requires beginning drivers between the ages of 15 ½ and 18 to complete an approved 30 hour drivers education course to become eligible to get a drivers permit.
+The California DMV requires beginning drivers between the ages of 15 ½ and 18 to complete an approved 30-hour driver education course to become eligible to get a driver's permit.
 Once you have completed your OnlineDriversEd.com course, we will send your completion certificate to you by mail.
 You will then need to bring the completion certificate with you to your written permit test appointment at your local DMV office.

 You must have had your permit for at least 6 months before applying for your license.